Output-Oblivious Stochastic Chemical Reaction Networks: Introduction

 To obtain our results, we provide new characterizations of semilinear sets and functions.
 We show that all semilinear sets can be written as finite unions of sets which are the intersection of grids and hyperplanes.
 Such sets are points, lines or wedges (pie-shaped slices) on 2D grids.
 Using this and the representation of semilinear functions as piecewise affine functions discovered by Chen et al.~\cite{chen2014deterministic}, we give a new representation of semilinear functions as ``periodic semiaffine functions'', essentially piecewise affine functions whose domains are points, lines or wedges.

 The rest of the paper is structured as follows.
 Section \ref{sec:prelims} provides the relevant technical background on CRNs, stable computation and semilinear functions.
 It also contains our new results on the structure of semilinear sets and functions, and rigorous definitions of grid-affine and fissure functions.
 In the remaining two sections we prove Theorem \ref{thm:output_oblivous_iff}, with Section \ref{sec:sufficiency_proof} providing explicit constructions of CRNs and Section \ref{sec:necessity_proof} proving that any function which is stably computable by an output-oblivious CRN obeys certain properties.
-Some proofs are omitted and will appear in the full version of the paper.